siim-m/TechChallengeApp/solution/README.md

 - Currently, the ACR admin credentials are used for deploying the container to ACI.
   In a Production environment, it would make more sense to use an Azure AD Service Principal.
+- Terraform uses local state.
+Remote state should be configured if run from a CI/CD pipeline.
 - While ACI ensures that a host machine is always available and will restart the container on a healthy host if one fails, there is no application-level HA or load balancing.
 This could be achieved in a number of ways, such as: